Boizenburg: History

+Climate

 Sightseeing

-One of the advantages of Boizenburg's isolation during the Cold War, is the pristine natural landscape of the Elbe Valley region stretching to the North, South and East.
+One of the advantages of Boizenburg's isolation during the Cold War is the pristine natural landscape of the Elbe Valley region stretching to the north, south and east.
 Much of the architecture and infrastructure in the old city remained 'perfectly untouched' during the DDR regime.
-In addition to significant restoration projects, new installations such as the modern redesign of the harbor and the addition of a topiary garden have greatly added to the Old Town's charm.
+In addition to significant restoration projects, new installations such as the modern redesign of the harbor and the addition of a topiary garden have greatly added to the old town's charm.

 Some noteworthy buildings and structures in Ludwigslust-Parchim:

 Miscellaneous

-Until April 30, 1945 a Nazi concentration camp was established in Boizenburg.
+Until 30 April 1945 a Nazi concentration camp was established in Boizenburg.
 The camp was a subcamp to the Neuengamme concentration camp.

-On March 12, 1953 a RAF Avro Lincoln heading to Berlin was shot down over Boizenburg by two VVS MiG-15.
+On 12 March 1953 a Royal Air Force Avro Lincoln heading to Berlin was shot down over Boizenburg by two Soviet Air Forces MiG-15 aircraft.

 Transport

 The town lies on the Berlin-Hamburg railway.